Sorry, you need to enable JavaScript to visit this website.

 There are five types of programs offered by RIT Global: Global Campus, Faculty-Led, Affiliate programs, Exchanges or International Research.
 For detailed descriptions of these programs please go to Types of Programs.

 Each program has unique pros/cons and it’s up to you and your study abroad advisor to determine the best provider that will meet your needs.
 For example, some programs may offer more scholarships to applicants, have generally lower priced programs, offer a variety of coursework or be more culturally immersive.
-To help you make a decision, it is best to compare program types and providers and consider things like application process, fees, program costs, course flexibility, level of program support, etc. A study abroad advisor can help you find a good program fit (make an appointment with an advisor) or the Study and Work Abroad fair each fall is a great place to directly compare and communicate with various providers and ask them, “why should l study abroad with you?”
+To help you make a decision, it is best to compare program types and providers and consider things like application process, fees, program costs, course flexibility, level of program support, etc. A study abroad advisor can help you find a good program fit (make an appointment with an advisor) or the Study Abroad fair each fall is a great place to directly compare and communicate with various providers and ask them, “why should l study abroad with you?”

 Q